Initial Semantics for Reduction Rules: Signatures, models, initiality

-\begin{definition}[Classic Half--Arity] As with monads (cf.\ \textcite{ahrens_ext_init}), we restrict our attention to \emph{classic} half--arities, which we define analogously to \textcite{ahrens_ext_init} as constructed using derivations and products, starting from the fibres of the tautological module and the constant singleton module.
-We omit the precise statement of this definition.

-The following clauses define an inductive set of \emph{classic} half--arities, to which we restrict our attention: \begin{itemize} \item The constant functor $* : R \mapsto 1$ is a classic half--arity.
+\begin{defi}[Elementary half-arity] We restrict our attention to \emph{elementary} half--arities, which we define analogously to \cite{ahrens_ext_init} as constructed using derivations and products, starting from the fibres of the tautological module and the constant singleton module.
+The following clauses define the inductive set of elementary half-arities: \begin{itemize} \item The constant functor $* : R \mapsto 1$ is an elementary half--arity.